devonyou/aurora-editor-react/README.md

 | `setClear`      | `void`      | Clears the editor content                |
 | `insertContent` | `void`      | Insert content into the editor           |

-## Tooltip & Bubble Menu

-### Tooltip

-Tooltips provide contextual information about each toolbar button when users hover over them.
-This feature helps improve usability by explaining button functions.

--   Tooltips are enabled by default
--   You can disable tooltips by setting `tooltip={false}`
--   Tooltips use Ant Design's Tooltip component for consistent styling

-### Bubble Menu

-The bubble menu is a floating formatting menu that appears when text is selected.
-It provides quick access to common formatting options right where you need them.

--   The bubble menu is disabled by default
--   Enable it by setting `bubble={true}`
--   The menu appears only on text selection and not on special elements like images, code blocks, and YouTube embeds
--   Provides quick access to common text formatting options without moving to the toolbar

 ## License

 MIT